-Call your doctor at once if you have a serious side effect such as:
+Also call your doctor at once if you have a serious side effect such as:

 - worsening malaria symptoms;

 - fast or pounding heartbeats;

 - the first sign of any skin rash, no matter how mild.

-Less serious side effects may include:
+Common side effects may include:

-- joint or muscle pain; or
+- joint pain;